 We experience much of this book through flashbacks to Momo’s childhood and specific moments that lead to her life now, age thirty.

-What makes The Membranes one of the most profound LGBTQ books of our time is how it explores gender and sexual relationships.
+What makes The Membranes one of the most profound LGBTQ books of our time is how it explores gender relationships.

 Momo was a test tube baby, born from a decision made by two women.
 This is also a transgender story (though including the hows and whys of this would be to spoil the story).